22 Jul Lifestyle Branding: How to Brand Lifestyle Products that Inspires Consumers

 Stop Focusing on the Products Alone

 Market that—the lifestyle—instead of highlighting your products.
-By all means, use them in your images, encourage sponsored athletes and social media influencers to use your products and mention them in their posts.
+By all means, use them in your images, encourage sponsored athletes and social media influencers to use your lifestyle products and mention them in their posts.
 But your focus should be on the lifestyle itself.

-Four Cool Lifestyle Brands Examples
+Four Great Lifestyle Marketing Examples

 First of all let’s talk about Nike.
 If you know anything about sports, you know Nike.
-It’s the biggest brand in sports apparel by far (Adidas and Under Armour have gained ground in recent years).
-It’s the connection with athletes that has turned Nike into one of the best lifestyle brands for sports.
+It’s the biggest brand in sports retail by far (Adidas and Under Armour have gained ground in recent years).
+It’s the brand’s connection with athletes that turned it into one of the best lifestyle brands for sports.
 That feeling of connection with the superstars you see on television and their successful slogan ‘’just do it’’, has played a big role in capturing additional market share in the sportswear industry.
 In the end, Nike helps make the average person feel more like an elite athlete simply by supporting them.
 Just like they did with many of their NBA marketing campaigns.

 Ikea: The Brand in Budget & Quality Furniture

 Another great company that just ‘’gets it’’ is Ikea.
 Ikea never was a regular furniture store.
 They raised the bar completely and also changed the way we consume and shop for goods.
 An Ikea store usually includes a warehouse with a showroom, a full assembly team and even a cafeteria.
 Ikea uses collaboration with famous designers to be the coolest furniture brand ever.
 This Swedish lifestyle brand is really a ‘’cult’’ brand, and part of popular culture.
 A lot of young couples on a budget that still want great furniture will visit probably visit Ikea.
+The brand has been used as a way of individuals to express their personal style.

-La Croix: The Brand in Health-Conscious Drinks
+La Croix: The Brand in Living A Health-Conscious Lifestyle

 LaCroix is another perfect example.
 It used to be known as that flavorless water, where nobody really knew how to pronounce the brand name properly.
 But now, especially if you are living anywhere in America, it’s basically a way of life.
 Somehow, it became a part of ‘’how we define ourselves’’.
 But how did this major transformation take place?
-It’s because Americans are becoming more and more health-conscious about their soda habits.
-La Croix saw these soda trends and used them for their marketing campaigns.
+It’s because Americans are becoming more and more health-conscious about their lifestyles, especially their soda habits.
+La Croix saw these soda trends and used them for their lifestyle marketing campaigns.
 They did a lot of savvy social media marketing and branded their low-calorie sugar-free LaCroix as the perfect and healthy replacement for sodas.

 Red Bull: The Brand in the Energy Drinks Market

 And who can forget about Red Bull.
-Now, the energy drink industry is worth billions of dollars, and Red Bull is at the forefront.
+Now, the energy drink industry is worth billions of dollars, and Red Bull is the brand at the forefront.
 There’s no doubt that Red Bull is chasing adrenaline junkies.
 Even their tagline ‘’Red Bull gives you wings’’, evokes the idea that it will give the energy to actual fly.
 There’s no doubt that Red Bull has a heavy presence in a lot of the major sport events.

 Think about the sponsored Red Bull video where Felix Baumgartner falls from outer space.
 If you, as a viewer, has never heard of Red Bull, then it’s definitely on your radar after watching that video.
 That’s lifestyle marketing at work.
+The brand also decided to make the most out of its social media management strategies by promoting the adventurous event to its fullest.

 Book a Consultation